jgibbons-cp/datadog/kubernetes/eks_fargate/README.md

 The installation method will be the Datadog Operator.
 There are a few prerequisites for this step:

 1) Set up RBAC in the application namespace(s) as shown above.
+The RBAC is applied to the application namespace so the agent can use the service account.

 2) Install the operator